 You can only minimise costs and increase margin to a point, and ad hoc marketing activities will get you nowhere.

 Sure, systems improvements produce efficiency gains; however, the greatest gains are only made when the systems improvements are initially implemented.

 Any further efficiency gains are minimal after this and any strategies are focused more on maintaining the improved margins.

-When Partners and Associates in firms constantly focus their efforts on achieving hours based budgets, they lose sight of the key activities that drive revenue in legal firms.
+When Partners and Associates in firms constantly focus their efforts on achieving hours based budgets, they lose sight of the key activities that drive revenue in firms.